InjectionMap/InjectionMap/README.md

 ------------------------------
 There are different ways to register types/objects in InjectionMap.
 The best practice is to create all mappings in one place and only once per AppDomain.
 The best place to do this is the application startup.
 In an WPF application it would be the App.xaml.cs Startup and in a ASP.NET application it would be the Global.asax file.
 To achieve this, you have to create a class that implements _IInjectionMapping_.
-### Register Mappings using the IInjectionMapping interface
+### Register Mappings using the IMapInitializer interface
 IInjectionMapping only provides one Method that has to be implemented:
 ```csharp
 void InitializeMap(IMappingProvider container)